waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Snorlax (Route 16):** Requires the Poké Flute.
 Mr. Fuji is the most likely source after he is rescued from the Pokémon Tower.

 ## IV.
 Agent Development Pipeline
+### Completed Agent Refinements
-- **(COMPLETE): `stealth_pathfinder_agent` Refinement:** The agent's system prompt has been completely rewritten with more explicit instructions.
+- **`stealth_pathfinder_agent` (v2 - RELIABLE):** The agent's system prompt has been completely rewritten with more explicit instructions.
 It has successfully found a complex path it previously failed, confirming the fix.
 The agent is now considered reliable for navigation.
+- **`battle_advisor_agent` (v4 - COMPLETE):** The agent repeatedly struggled to differentiate battle types and understand Gen 1 type matchups (specifically Poison's weakness to Psychic).
+After multiple failed prompt updates, the logic was successfully hardened by adding a required `is_trainer_battle` boolean flag and forcefully correcting the type chart in its system prompt.
+It is now considered reliable.

+### Agent Task Backlog
 - **(CRITICAL FIX): `wkg_manager_agent` Refinement:** The agent's core logic is flawed.
 It generates a batch of tool calls that fail due to sequential dependency.
 It needs to be redesigned to output node/edge data, not pre-formatted tool calls, so I can sequence them correctly.
 - **(Future Idea): `shopping_planner_agent`:** To plan TM and item purchases.
 - **(Future Idea): `item_finder_agent`:** To plan paths for collecting all items on a map.